aleen42/core-web/README.md

 ### Polyfills

 Check the following list of supported polyfills and feel free to use it.
 If there are any compatible problems, please report them.
-All test cases of those specifications have been tested down to IE9 under my local machine.
+All test cases of those specifications have been tested down to IE9.

 <details>
     <summary><b>stable</b> <i>(natively supported above IE10)</i></summary>